 Judy is a 50-year-old adult learner at CCR who is participating in the pilot study.
 From the age of nine and a half months until the age of 38, Judy lived in a state institution.
 Until Judy started in the MOVE program about two months ago, her primary mobility positions were in an expensive, specially molded wheelchair (costing $6104) due to scoliosis and kyphosis.
 Judy spent her entire day in her wheelchair, a reclining chair, or a bean bag.
 Because of her frail body and traditional programming, Judy never had the opportunity to sit in a regular chair or bear weight while standing.

 After the initial training of the staff, a MOVE program was developed for Judy.
 Although she had limited skills in weight bearing and standing, practice opportunities were provided.
 Using her natural desire to be around people as motivation, Judy has been practicing her “sit to stand” skills to stand for hugs from staff and clear the table.
-Her direct support provider, Katie Donovan, also has Judy practicing her mobility skills by sitting in a regular chair for meals and standing in a dynamic stander to take dishes to the kitchen afterwards.
+Her direct support provider, Katie Donovan, also has Judy practicing her mobility skills by sitting in a regular chair for meals and standing in a Mobile Stander to take dishes to the kitchen afterwards.
 These naturally occurring activities will provide Judy the opportunities to continue to improve in these skills, and they will also provide the staff opportunities to introduce other related skills so that Judy can lead a more active, productive life.

 Back to Top